devagnanamj/product-portfolio/case-study-04-purview-advanced-reporting/README.md

 ## Executive Summary

-As a Senior Product Manager working across enterprise security, compliance, analytics, and developer platforms, I shaped an advanced reporting solution that transformed fragmented compliance data into actionable insights.
+As a Product Management Leader working across enterprise security, compliance, analytics, and developer platforms, I shaped an advanced reporting solution that transformed fragmented compliance data into actionable insights.

 The initiative began as a Power BI and Microsoft Fabric-based reporting experience.
 It provided centralized data processing, reusable analytical models, interactive dashboards, and executive-level reporting.